Scroll down for latest news and download this weeks pew sheets

 FREE Monday Lunchtime Recitals

-Our much loved Monday lunchtime music recitals Summer Season runs from Monday 5th May, to the end of June 2025 every Monday at 1.15pm.
+Our much loved Monday lunchtime music recitals Autumn Season runs from Monday 22nd September, to 17th November 2025 every Monday at 1.15pm.

 These concerts are free with an optional retiring collection in support of the musical life of the church.